Sud0112/ManagerWorkerPoC/README.md

 - Workers send periodic heartbeats through the WebSocket connection
 - Manager processes heartbeats and updates worker status in Redis
 - Manager periodically checks worker status and marks workers as "not_responding" if heartbeats stop
+- All components send logs to Loki for centralized logging

 ### Redis Data Structure